 PDPA Consent Requirements: How Can Your Business Comply?

-Since the Personal Data Protection Act (PDPA) came into force, businesses are now required to obtain their customers’ consent before collecting, using and/or disclosing their personal data.
+Since the Personal Data Protection Act (PDPA) came into force in Singapore, businesses have been required to obtain their customers’ consent before collecting, using and/or disclosing their personal data.

 This article will summarise the main requirements in order for your business to remain compliant with this obligation.